 8 September 2009

-The Bankers' Pensions (Limits) Bill would allow the pensions of bank board members to be capped in certain situations where a bank has been nationalised or partly nationalised because it could not operate safely or was at risk of entering administration.
-The amount of any pension reduction would depend on how much a board member was responsible for the events leading to the public ownership.
+This Bill would let the pensions of bank board members be limited in certain cases when a bank has been taken into public ownership because it cannot pay its debts or is likely to be wound up.
+The amount of any pension reduction would depend on how much the board member contributed to the events leading to that situation.
+It applies to banks that are wholly or partly government-owned.

-The bill is currently at the second reading in the House of Commons, having originated in the Commons.
+The bill is at the 2nd reading stage in the House of Commons.
+It originated in the Commons, with its first reading having taken place on 10 March 2009.

 Generated 21 February 2026